GillesOrban/esodb/README.md

 `$OBSDBDIR` -- path to these scripts and the database `$OBSDB` -- path to the database
-`$OBSDBLOCAL` -- path to a directory holding all the raw data files, can be identical to OBSDBDIR

-for a bash shell you could use these lines of code:
+`$OBSDBLOCAL` -- path to a directory holding all the raw data files, can be identical to OBSDBDIR For a bash shell you could use these lines of code:
 ```
 export OBSDBDIR="$HOME/OBSDB"
 export OBSDB="$OBSDBDIR/obs.db"
 export OBSDBLOCAL="$HOME/OBSDB-Local"
 ```
 2. Create an empty SQLite database with this structure:
 ```
 CREATE TABLE prog(prog varchar PRIMARY KEY,picoi varchar,title varchar);